hyperledger/fabric-sdk-node/README.md

 2. The cryptography suite used by the default implementation uses ECDSA for asymmetric keys cryptography, AES for encryption and SHA2/3 for secure hashes.
 A different suite can be plugged in with "CRYPTO_SUITE" environment variable specifying full require() path to the alternative implementation of the api.CrytoSuite abstract class.

-3. If the user application uses an alternative membership service than the one provided by the component `fabric-cop`, the client code will likely need to use an alternative client to `hfc-cop` to interact with that membership service.
+3. If the user application uses an alternative membership service than the one provided by the component `fabric-ca`, the client code will likely need to use an alternative client to `hfc-cop` to interact with that membership service.